QData/deep2Read/About.md

 ### Course Grading Policy
   The grade will be calculated as follows:
-+ 50% for the participation and in-class paper presentations/discussions
++ 70% for the participation and in-class paper presentations/discussions
-+ 50% for the reading assignments
++ 30% for the reading assignments (we have a total of 30 classes in the Fall)

 ### Logistics Information